How To Mount A TV On a Brick Wall In 6 Easy Steps

-Be sure you have a hammer drill with a masonry bit because they have specialized chisel tips designed specifically to drill into brick, block, and concrete.
+Be sure you have a hammer drill with a masonry bit because they have specialized chisel tips designed to drill into brick, block, and concrete.
 Using a regular bit will only frustrate you and wear out the bit, so save yourself the trouble.

 Hold your TV mount up to the wall as close to your center mark as possible and mark on your wall where the mounting holes are.
 Ensure the mount is level before making your marks, or the holes will be unevenly placed.

 Using your masonry bit, drill into the brick.
 Your holes only need to be about as long as your screws are, so don’t go too crazy.
 Most TV mounts only require four screws, but mounts designed for huge TVs might call for six or eight screws.
 Read your mount’s documentation for guidance.

 Using the appropriate bit for your masonry screws, securely drive them into your mounting holes.
 Don’t drive the screws too deep, or you’ll weaken their hold in the brick/mortar.
 Leaving them snugly secure is perfect.

 Lightly press the bit into the brick and start the drill.
 Apply firm, steady pressure to the drill, but don’t aggressively press into the brick.
 Let the bit do the work, and you’ll soon see brick dust flying out as the bit drills into the wall.
 From time to time, remove the drill to let it cool and remove brick dust from the holes.

 TV mounts come with brackets you need to install on your TV, which attach the TV to the mount and wall.
 These typically come with their own screws, so you don’t have to worry about digging around your toolbox for the correct size.

 Using your screwdriver, attach the brackets to the TV.
 Don’t overtighten the screws, or you might risk stripping them.